mtth/azkaban/README.rst

 Lightweight command line interface (CLI) for Azkaban_:

 * Define jobs from a single python file.
-* Build projects and upload to Azkaban from the command line.
+* Build projects, upload to Azkaban, and run workflows from the command line.

 Installation